Driver and mate crushed to death in gory accident on Kasoa-Cape Coast highway

 The first accident happened at Potsin Junction while the second occurred at Okyereko Junction.

-According to Gomoa Dominase Police, the driver of a Kia Bongo truck with the registration number GW 4138-18 tried to overtake a vehicle and in the process, crashed with a truck fully loaded with palm oil from Assin Fosu to Accra.
+According to Gomoa Dominase Police, the driver of a Kia Bongo truck with the registration number GW 4138-18 tried to overtake a vehicle and crashed with a truck fully loaded with palm oil from Assin Fosu to Accra.

 Police say, the driver and his mate died on the spot due to the heavy impact.